EpsiRho/EpsiRho.github.io/README.md

 # Epsi's Den

 This is my website with my projects, blog posts, and links to my socials.
-Created with [Hugo](https://gohugo.io/) using the [Stack](https://github.com/CaiJimmy/hugo-theme-stack) theme.
+New and improved with my own design and code, with help from some custom backend tools (code under EpsiDenTools).